ippas/imdik-zekanowski-sportwgs/README.md

 [rpmk-cov.py](prepocressing/rpmk-cov.py) - vcf was filtered for coverage in Gnomad (90% with coverage > 1) and saved as matrix-tables (mts, Hail format)
 [anno.py](prepocressing/anno.py) - mts were annotated with genes, DANN, clinvar_gene_summary, clinvar_variant_summary
 [join-pca.py](preprocessing/join-pca.py) - PCA was run and a large, joint mt was saved

-*note: the above files are stored on cyfronet*

 ## Analysis
 Details of analysis